stick2yourmind/FSD/README.md

           React module 03: Using only firestore to save and load products.
 Users info are saved and fetched from firestore db.
                + Fix reponsive design that unables to see h2 in every page

+REV. 3.7:
+          React module 03: Using only firestore to save and load products.
+Users info are saved and fetched from firestore db.
+               + Context added to manage user/admin states.